 - Give snack items one piece at a time, for example raisins, cut fruit into pieces, break biscuits/crackers into pieces - Play 'Ready, Steady ...
 Go' games.
 When the child is familiar with the game leave a long pause between the 'Steady' and 'Go'.
-This allows the child to anticipate and communicate that they want 'Go' (using any communication method).
+This allows the child to anticipate and communicate that they want 'Go' through any means (looking, gesture, reaching, moving your hand, sound, words).
 Games could include using pull back cars, putting balls down a tube, letting trains go down a track, banging a drum, pushing on a swing.
-Include the child's interests.
+Include the child's interests/things they find motivating.